 KING’S REACH QUARTER

-The King’s Reach Quarter Site (18CV84) consists of two earthfast structures and a fence line associated with the Richard Smith, Jr. Plantation, now part of the Jefferson Patterson Park and Museum (JPPM) in Calvert County, Maryland.
+The King’s Reach Quarter Site (18CV84) consists of two earthfast structures and a fence line associated with the Richard Smith, Jr. Plantation, now part of the Jefferson Patterson Park & Museum (JPPM) in Calvert County, Maryland.
 King’s Reach Quarter is part of a complex of sites, including 18CV83 and 18CV85, that formed the core of the Smith plantation in the late 17th and early 18th centuries.
 The structures at 18CV84 are located several hundred feet inland from the main homelot, 18CV83, and possibly represent a second outlying quarter and an associated outbuilding.
 A large tobacco house (18CV85) was situated several hundred feet from King’s Reach Quarter.

 King’s Reach Quarter was first identified during a surface collection in 1981 by Wayne Clark and Michael Smolek.
 Dennis Pogue conducted additional surface collections in 1987 to define artifact concentrations and the site’s relationship to 18CV83.
 Between 1996 and 1999, the Public Archaeology Program at JPPM conducted excavations at King’s Reach Quarter to further understand the relationship between the multiple buildings of the Smith plantation complex.
 Testing consisted of a systematic, intensive surface collection in 445 three-meter squares across a plowed agricultural field to define artifact concentrations.
 In addition, 132 shovel test pits and 54 test units, measuring 1.5-by-1.5-meters, were excavated.
 All fill was screened through ¼-inch mesh.